 April is Financial Literacy Awareness Month!

-Check out the Cleveland Fed's quick list of resources for educators, homeschool networks, parents and after-school networks to help students improve their knowledge about money and personal finance.
+Check out the Cleveland Fed's quick list of resources for educators, homeschool networks, parents and after-school programs to help students improve their knowledge about money and personal finance.

-- Teacher PD: $how Me the Money: Financial Literacy Month Resources for Educators.
-April 7.
-These sessions highlight the FREE educational resources available from the Federal Reserve Bank of Cleveland and across the Federal Reserve system which include:
+- $how Me the Money: Financial Literacy Resources for Educators.
+Replay links from previously-held sessions highlighting FREE educational resources available from the Federal Reserve Bank of Cleveland and across the Federal Reserve System will be available soon.
+Whether you are teaching in-person or virtual classes, enrich your elementary, middle school, and high school students:

 - Publications & classroom supports